 - Liver Problems.
 Your dog’s body stores some fat in the liver for emergency purposes, but overweight dogs often store too much fat in their liver.
 This decreases the ability of the liver to function properly, which can cause a variety of subsequent health problems.

 - Predisposition to Overheating.
 The more body fat your dog has, the more body heat she’ll retain.
 This means that overweight dogs may suffer from higher body temperatures than those of healthy body weight, which can make them feel miserable and avoid activity whenever possible.

-- Skin Problems Skin and coat problems are more common among dogs that are overweight than those who are within their recommended weight range.
+- Skin Problems.
+Skin and coat problems are more common among dogs that carry extra pounds than those who are within their recommended weight range.
 Additionally, obesity can create skin folds, which can trap oils and dirt and lead to further problems.

 - Reproductive Failure.
 Like most other animals, overweight dogs are at increased risks of reproductive failure.
-Overweight dogs may experience disruptions to their hormonal cycles, and they are more likely to suffer miscarriages or difficult labor than healthy dogs are.
+Dogs above a healthy body weight dogs may experience disruptions to their hormonal cycles, and they are more likely to suffer miscarriages or difficult labor than healthy dogs are.

 - Increased Cancer Risk.
 Although scientists do not yet fully understand the causal link between obesity and cancer, research indicates that overweight dogs are at increased risk of developing mammary tumors and bladder cancer.

 - Decreased Lifespan.
 Because of the above-listed problems and others, dogs who are overweight rarely live as long as their healthy counterparts.
 In some cases, obesity may reduce a dog’s lifespan by several years.